 But if you are here, then I am grateful that you are convinced.

 Because you are going to be way ahead of your competition in getting more sales and reducing your overhead costs and time?

 You have to keep reading to learn what kind of emails you can send (with examples) & build your winning insurance email marketing campaign.
-But first, let’s see what email marketing for the insurance industry really means.
+But first, let’s see what email marketing for the insurance agencies industry really means.

 Email marketing simply put is the use of email by businesses to establish contact with the people interested to know more about them and might turn into potential customers.